robwarm/gpaw-symm/README.md

 that the symmetry part is a subclass of kpt_descriptor... not good for us.

-IMPORTANT ISSUES:
+IMPORTANT NOTES:

 - PW mode seems to work.
 Differences can occur low cut-off energies, but that is probably not a bug.

-- LCAO did not work for quartz, but perfectly for stishovite... weird
+- LCAO mode not tested

+- for the moment require PBC in all directions, for safety

+- fd mode doesn't work, because of gpaw initilization routine
+- dfpt and hybrid don't work because they need symmetrize_wavefunction
+- chi.py needs symmetrize_return_index, which is not implemented with fractional translations

-- reponse does not work properly, but I won't fix, because people are working on new version.
+- reponse may not work properly, but I won't fix, because people are working on new version.
 - the following tests will fail with 1 core: chi0.py
 - the following tests will fail with 2+ cores: not tested yet